yezz123/authx/docs/configuration/Get-Started.md

 ## Services

-Styling and Configuring your API is a very important part of the development process.
-We provide a Strong CRUD Functional API to manage your API configuration.
+Designing and configuring your API is a very important part of the development process.
+We provide a strong CRUD functional API to manage your API.

 ➡️ [Services](services/index.md)